-Separately, Bank of America announced that Lindsay Hans and Eric Schimpf have been appointed presidents and co-heads of Merrill Wealth Management.
-They will report to Bank of America CEO Brian Moynihan.
+Lindsay Hans and Eric Schimpf have been named presidents and co-heads of Merrill Wealth Management, according to a separate announcement from Bank of America.
+They will answer to Brian Moynihan, the CEO of Bank of America.

 Bank of America's wealth management business has continued to grow in recent years, with the bank reporting record AUM of $3.1 trillion in 2021, up 20% from the previous year.
 The bank's wealth management business also generated record revenue of $19.8 billion, up 14% from the previous year.

 Bank of America's focus on delivering exceptional value to clients and building diverse, high-performing teams has contributed to the bank's success in the wealth management space.
 The appointment of Hans and Schimpf underscores the bank's commitment to this strategy, and we can expect exciting developments from Merrill under their leadership.